dmijatovic/react-redux-router/readme.md

 This project is used to learn react-router v4.
 It seems this version takes new approach favouring dynamic routing.
 More info is avaliable on the [website](https://reacttraining.com/react-router/web/example/basic).

+### Loader

+The loader component is placed in App.js and wraps all other components.
+This is main page loader that could work using loading flag.
+There should be some experimentation to connect this loader with redux store.

 ### Authentication

 The authentication is done using component that wraps routes component.
 The example is avaliable in router/level1.js (/router)